LaurentRDC/dissertation/content/scattering.md

 ## Multiple scattering of electrons {#sec:scattering-multiple}

 Electrons interact quite strongly with matter through the Coulomb interaction.
-TODO: introduce this more. also talk about how this is not the same as two-beam diffraction because UED bunches are not dense; interference from two separate electrons in less likely than double-scattering by the same electron.
+For scattering targets which are thick enough, an electron may scatter more than once before exiting the scattering potential volume.
 In this section, the scattering of an electron *twice* will be considered.
 In this case, the second term in @eq:scattering-potential-decomp ($j=1$) is considered:
 $$
     f^{(2)}(\vec{k}_f, \vec{k}_i) = -\frac{m_e L^3}{2 \pi \hbar^2} \bra{\vec{k}_f} V \frac{1}{E_i - H_0 + i \epsilon}V \ket{\vec{k}_i}
 $$